roose242/bmtoolkit/README.md

 # bmtoolkit

-Reads data from Beurer Devices.
+Reading data from Beurer BM 96 blood pressure device over USB-HID.

-The Beurer BM 96 is the only supported yet.
-Many other HID-equipped Beurer blood pressure devices may work with just a few changes.
+Many other HID-equipped Beurer blood pressure devices will work with a few changes.

 **disclaimer**